Skip to Content

 • Road conditions: In winter snow can cause issues.
 Check the online road report before driving in winter or after snow.

 This is easily one of my favorite days on this two-week New Zealand South Island itinerary!
-Not only will you finally gaze your eyes upon Milford Sound, but honestly the road to get to Milford is just as beautiful!
+Not only will you finally gaze your eyes upon Milford Sound, but honestly the road from Te Anau to Milford is just as beautiful!

-Hot Tip: I highly recommend setting off early this morning no later than 8 am.
+Hot Tip: I highly recommend setting off early this morning, no later than 8 am.
 Although only a 1.5-hour journey, if you choose to do a few hikes and stop at all the best viewpoints you’re going to need most of the day.
-Also, if you leave early you’ll get to most of the best attractions before the hundreds of tourists coming from Queenstown.
+Also, if you leave early you’ll get to most of the best attractions before the hundreds of tourists coming to Milford from Queenstown.

 Today you’re going to arrive in Milford Sound sometime in the late afternoon (if you check out the must-see stops I mention below).